A Central Partition of Molecular Conformational Space. V. The Hypergraph of 3D Partition Sequences

 The method for building the graph that was proposed in [2] consists in \begin{enumerate} \item Establishing a morphological classification of simplexes, where each class is defined by a set of geometrical constraints. \item The geometrical constraints that define a class allow to calculate the set of accessible cells in a simplex $CS$ [4], thus to each class we can associate a graph where the nodes are the cells from this set with edges towards adjacent cells. \item On the other hand computer simulations of protein dynamics show [2,4] that in a protein structure the majority of simplexes evolve within a reduced number of morphologies.
 For each 4-atom set in the molecule the graph of its $CS$ is built by merging the graphs of the visited simplex morphologies. \item The $CS$ graph of the molecule, that was called the \textbf{graph of cells} or $\mathbf{G}$ in [4], can be built by composing the $CS$ graphs of the different simplexes. \end{enumerate}

-The graph of cells allows to enumerate exactly the set of visited cells in conformational space, but since the cells are encoded in a compact form unwrapping them completely is probably algorithmically hopeless.
-Instead, in [5,6] it was developped a generalization of dominance partition sequences (in what follows abridged to GDPS), that could be geometrically interpreted as a bouquet of cones in CS.
-Its importance lies in two facts: \begin{enumerate} \item it encloses the region of CS that harbours the dynamical states of the molecular system, \item it can be hierarchically factorised, thus the whole region can be decomposed as a product of smaller partitions of molecular conformational spaces, greatly relieving the computational effort involved in the enumeration of the cells from CS. \end{enumerate}
+The graph of cells allows to enumerate exactly the set of kinematically accessible cells which contains the subset of visited cells in conformational space.
+The region containing the dynamically interesting states can be further narrowed with the help of a generalized of dominance partition sequences (in what follows abridged to GDPS) developped in [5,6].
+A structure that can be geometrically interpreted as a bouquet of cones in $CS$.
+Its importance lies in two facts: \begin{enumerate} \item it encloses the region of $CS$ that harbours the dynamical states of the molecular system, \item it can be hierarchically factorised, thus the whole region can be decomposed as a product of smaller partitions of molecular conformational spaces, greatly reducing the algorithmic complexity involved in enumerating of the cells from $CS$. \end{enumerate}

-This subject is developped in the next five sections:
+This subject is developped in the next six sections:

 \begin{itemize}